 It has been a busy March, and to conclude close this month, rich in new launches, Xiaomi has unleashed the Xiaomi Mi 11 Ultra, a flagship phone that comes with one of the most potent mobile cameras on the market.

 We commented about the photography potential when the Mi 11 Ultra launched on Monday.
-It’s time to take a closer look at its mobile camera hardware and rank it objectively using our Uber HW Camera score.
+It’s time to take a closer look at its mobile camera hardware and rank it objectively using our Camera HW score.